filecoin-station/piece-indexer/docs/design.md

 - A piece indexer observing IPNI announcements to build an index mapping PieceCIDs to PayloadCIDs.

-When Spark build a list of tasks for the current round, it will ask the deal tracker for 1000 active deals.
-This ensures we test retrieval for active deals only.
+When Spark builds a list of tasks for the current round, it will ask the deal tracker for 1000 active deals.
+This ensures we test retrievals for active deals only.

 When Spark checker tests retrieval, it will first consult the piece indexer to